Thermocookery

 Serve right away

 Remove the cheese bites from the air fryer and serve immediately while hot.
-Pair them with marinara, ranch, or garlic aioli for dipping.
+Pair them with marinara, ranch, or our favorite homemade garlic aioli for dipping.
+It's so easy to make, yet flavorful!

 Storage